deveworld/llama-tpu/README.md

+# LLaMA on TPU (WIP)
+A new LLM, LLaMA was written in PyTorch.
+So to train LLaMA with TPU, we habe to convert to Tensorflow or run it on PyTorch/XLA.

+This repository trains LLaMA with huggingface on PyTorch/XLA.

+---
+# Original Readme
 # LLaMA

 This repository is intended as a minimal, hackable and readable example to load [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) ([arXiv](https://arxiv.org/abs/2302.13971v1)) models and run inference.